Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

-In recent years, \emph{Artificial Intelligence} (AI) technology develops rapidly~\cite{Zhou-2020-ACRB}.
-It achieves outstanding performance in many fields of image analysis and processing, such as autonomous driving~\cite{Sallab-2017-DRLF,Chen-2017-M3OD,Wang-2019-PVDE}, face recognition~\cite{Liu-2017-SDHE,Wang-2018-CLMC,Deng-2019-AAAM}, and disease diagnosis~\cite{Sun-2020-GHIS,Li-2020-FFDO,Rahaman-2020-ICSC}.
-AI can undertake the laborious and time-consuming work and quickly extract valuable information from image data.
-Therefore, AI shows potential in \emph{Microorganism Image Analysis} (MIA).
-Besides, AI has a strong objective analysis ability in MIA and can avoid subjective differences caused by manual analysis.
-To some extent, the misjudgement of biologists can be reduced, and the efficiency can be improved.
+\emph{Artificial Intelligence} (AI) technology has developed rapidly in recent years \cite{Zhou-2020-ACRB}.
+It achieves outstanding performance in many fields of image analysis and processing, such as autonomous driving~\cite{Sallab-2017-DRLF,Chen-2017-M3OD,Wang-2019-PVDE}, face recognition~\cite{Liu-2017-SDHE,Wang-2018-CLMC,Deng-2019-AAAM}, and disease diagnosis~\cite{Sun-2020-GHIS,Xue-2020-AATF,Zhao-2020-ASSD,Ai-2021-ASRG}.
+AI can undertake laborious and time-consuming work and quickly extract valuable information from image data.
+Therefore, AI shows potential in MIA.
+Besides, AI has a robust objective analysis ability in MIA and can avoid subjective differences caused by manual analysis.
+To some extent, the misjudgment of biologists can be reduced, and the efficiency can be improved.

 As an essential part of artificial intelligence technology, \emph{Artificial Neural Network} (ANN) is originally designed according to the biological neuron~\cite{Mcculloch-1943-ALCI}.
 Due to the limitation of computer performance, the difficulty of training, and the popularization of \emph{Support Vector Machine} (SVM), the early ANN development once fall into a state of stagnation~\cite{Yamashita-2016-AIGD}.
 After that, with the improvement of computer performance, \emph{Convolutional Neural Network} (CNN) shows an overwhelming advantage in image recognition~\cite{Krizhevsky-2017-ICDC}, and ANN is paid attention to again and developed rapidly.
-We find that ANNs are widely used in MIA thorough investigation because they can learn useful patterns from enormous data and features.
+We find that ANNs are widely used in MIA thorough investigation because they can learn valuable patterns from enormous data and features.